Humblemonk/DiceMaiden/README.md

 `!roll 4d10 kl3` : Roll four ten-sided dice and keep the lowest three dice rolled. **NOTE:** This modifier will only work with comments and math modifiers

 `!roll purge 10`: Purge the last 10 messages from channel.
-The purge value can be between 2 to 100 messages and requires the user to have the "manage messages" role.
+The purge value can be between 2 to 100 messages and requires the user to have the "manage messages" or "administrator" role.

 `!roll 4d6 !
 Hello World!`: Roll four six-sided dice and add comment to the roll.